braveclojure/bcjobs-blog/source/2021-07-10-a-better-clojure-job-board.html.md

 I've rebuilt [Brave Clojure Jobs](https://jobs.braveclojure.com/) to **make it effortless to advertise Clojure jobs.** If you're hiring, I want you to be able to get a job listing in front of interested devs in less time than it takes you to sing Queen's _We Are the Champions_.
-Watch how quick and easy it is to sign up and post a listing:
+Watch how easy it is to sign up and post a listing:

 <iframe width="750" height="422" src="https://www.youtube.com/embed/xLhBCCnLegM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="display: block; margin: 0 auto"></iframe>